 Investor Junkie rates Wealthsimple as one of the best Robo-Advisors in Canada.

-Wealthsimple also has a committee of investment advisors who are known as experts in the investing community.
+Wealthsimple also has a committee of investment advisors known as experts in the investing community.
 The committee assists in the investment management process to ensure the client’s money is being used efficiently and safely.

 These expert investors have the necessary experience to create portfolios that fit your needs while keeping them diverse and inexpensive to manage.
-The Wealthsimple performance depends on your goals and subsequently your portfolio of ETFs.
+The Wealthsimple performance depends on your goals and your portfolio of ETFs.

 When investing with Wealthsimple, there are different pricing brackets your account may fall into.